Motiur Rahman Nizami: Political career

 In 1991, he was elected as a Member of Parliament, representing Jamaat-e-Islami for the constituency of Pabna-1; he was Jamaat's Parliamentary Party leader until 1994.
-During the 1996 elections, he lost to the candidates of both the Bangladesh Nationalist Party (BNP), an ally of Jamaat, and the Awami League in his constituency.
+During the June 1996 elections, he lost to the candidates of both the Bangladesh Nationalist Party (BNP), an ally of Jamaat, and the Awami League in his constituency.
 Professor Abu Sayed of the Awami League gained his seat.

 In 1971, Nizami was a chief of the infamous Al-Badr militia.
-Along with the Pakistan Army, this militia abducted and massacred 989 Bengali intellectuals including professors, journalists, litterateurs, doctors and pro-Bangladesh activists in general.
+Along with the Pakistan Army, this militia abducted and massacred 989 Bengali intellectuals including professors, journalists, litterateurs, doctors and pro-independence activists in general.

 Leader of Jamaat-e-Islami

 Nizami took over as the leader of Jamaat from Ghulam Azam in 2001.
 In the same year, representing his party as part of a four-party alliance including BNP, Nizami won a seat in Parliament in Pabna-1, receiving 57.68% of the votes.
 From 2001 to 2003, he served as the Minister of Agriculture, then as the Minister of Industry from 2003 to 2006.

 Nizami was defeated in the December 2008 general election as a candidate of the Four-Party Alliance, losing his seat for Pabna-1 to Md.
 Shamsul Haque of the Awami League.
 Nizami received 45.6% of the votes.
 The Awami League took two-thirds of the seats in Parliament.